doubtfire-lms/doubtfire-api/README.md

 ## Getting started

-### Getting started on MacOS, Linux or Docker.

-#### 1. Install script
+### Install script

-The install script will try to setup the development envioronment for either MacOS or Linux, and can be found in the root of the project as `setup.sh`
+The install script will try to setup the development environment for either macOS or Linux, and can be found in the root of the project as `setup.sh`.

-#### 2. Manual install
+### Manual install

-The manual installation guide can be found on the wiki for: [Linux](https://github.com/doubtfire-lms/doubtfire-api/wiki/Linux-setup), [MacOS](https://github.com/doubtfire-lms/doubtfire-api/wiki/MacOS-setup), or [Docker](https://github.com/doubtfire-lms/doubtfire-api/wiki/Docker-setup)
+The manual installation guide can be found on the wiki for: [Linux](https://github.com/doubtfire-lms/doubtfire-api/wiki/Linux-Setup), [macOS](https://github.com/doubtfire-lms/doubtfire-api/wiki/MacOS-Setup), or [Docker](https://github.com/doubtfire-lms/doubtfire-api/wiki/Docker-Setup).

-### Environment variables
+## Environment variables

 Doubtfire requires multiple environment variables that help define settings about the Doubtfire instance running.
 Whilst these will default to other values, you may want to override them in production.